Sir George Oxenden, 5th Baronet: Political career

 Oxenden was elected Member of Parliament (MP) for Sandwich at a by-election on 9 May 1720 and was re-elected at the 1722 general election.
 He was appointed Lord of Admiralty in 1725.
 In 1727 he was re-elected MP for Sandwich and became Lord of Treasury in that year.
 He contested Kent as well as Sandwich in 1734.
 He was defeated at Kent but elected again for Sandwich.
 He lost his post as Lord of Treasury in June 1737 and became a supporter of the Prince of Wales faction at Leicester House.
 He was elected again for Sandwich at the general elections of 1741 and 1747 but stood down in 1754 on the promise of a government post for his son which never materialized.

 Personal life

 Oxenden was party to at least two scandals and earned a very bad reputation.
 On the death of his uncle Sir Basil Dixwell, 2nd Baronet, who died in 1750, without any sons, Oxenden inherited the Dixwell estate, or what remained of it after debts had been paid.
-As a condition of the inheritance he was required to take on the surname of Dixwell, but although he procured an Act of Parliament in 1751, to this effect, it is not clear if he took the surname on in practice.
+As a condition of the inheritance he was required to take on the surname of Dixwell, but although he procured a private act of Parliament, Oxenden's Name Act 1751 (25 Geo.
+2. c.
+1 Pr.), to this effect, it is not clear if he took the surname on in practice.